 - Release Date: 4 June 2021

 When compared to its predecessor, the shooting game Sniper: Ghost Warrior 2 is a significant improvement.
-The predecessor had awful artificial intelligence, ridiculous bullet mechanics, and a high degree of difficulty overall.
-However, this time around, the game’s creator, City Interactive, has fixed almost all of the problematic areas that caused the last game to fail almost as often as it succeeded.
+City Interactive has fixed almost all of the problematic areas that caused the last game to fail almost as often as it succeeded.

-The three-part campaign will take up the most of your time when playing Sniper: Ghost Warrior 2, so plan accordingly.
-A well-written and well-acted narrative, together with authentic-looking graphics and animations driven by the CryEngine 3, give the game a terrific atmosphere that is reminiscent of a great action movie.
+The three-part campaign will take up most of your time when playing Sniper: Ghost Warrior 2, so plan accordingly.
+A well-written and well-acted narrative, together with authentic-looking graphics and animations driven by CryEngine 3, gives the game a terrific atmosphere that is reminiscent of a great action movie.

 The gameplay now places a greater emphasis on sneaking about than shooting.
 The previous game’s more straightforward action sequences have been removed in favor of a strategy that places a greater emphasis on sniping.

-The single-player campaign of Sniper: Ghost Warrior 2 is both fulfilling and amusing because to the game’s narrative and stealth elements.
-The painfully long distances between checkpoints and the lack of multiplayer options are both letdowns, but overall, this is a worthwhile experience for anyone who like sniping or war-themed video games.
+The single-player campaign of Sniper: Ghost Warrior 2 is both fulfilling and amusing because of the game’s narrative and stealth elements.
+The painfully long distances between checkpoints and the lack of multiplayer options are both letdowns, but overall, this is a worthwhile experience for anyone who likes sniping or war-themed video games.